White Sands (film)

-White Sands is a 1992 American crime thriller film directed by Roger Donaldson and starring Willem Dafoe, Mary Elizabeth Mastrantonio, Samuel L. Jackson, and Mickey Rourke.
-Written by Daniel Pyne for Warner Bros., the film is about a U.S. southwestern small-town sheriff who finds a body in the desert with a suitcase and $500,000.
+White Sands is a 1992 American crime thriller film directed by Roger Donaldson, written by Daniel Pyne, and starring Willem Dafoe, Mary Elizabeth Mastrantonio, Samuel L. Jackson, and Mickey Rourke.
+The film is about a small-town New Mexico sheriff who finds a body in the desert with a suitcase containing $500,000.
 He impersonates the man and stumbles into an FBI investigation.

+White Sands was produced by Morgan Creek Productions, and was released in the United States on April 24, 1992, by Warner Bros.
+It received mixed reviews and grossed $18 million worldwide against a budget of $22 million.

 Plot

 Ray Dolezal, a bored Torrance County, New Mexico Deputy Sheriff, investigates an apparent suicide in the desert.
 Alongside the body of Bob Spencer is a suitcase containing $500,000.
-During the autopsy, they find a digested piece of paper with a phone number; Dolezal, posing as Spencer, calls the number and goes to a meeting, where he is robbed and instructed to meet Gorman Lennox at a restaurant.
+During the autopsy, they find a digested piece of paper with a phone number; Dolezal, posing as Spencer, calls the number and goes to a meeting, where he is robbed and instructed to meet gunrunner Gorman Lennox at a restaurant.
 FBI agent Greg Meeker intercepts Dolezal and informs him that Spencer was an undercover agent.
 Now that Dolezal has lost the money, Meeker suggests he continue posing as Spencer to recover the money or help arrest Lennox.

 Dolezal meets Lennox and his wealthy associate Lane Bodine and learns the money is to arm left-wing freedom fighters in South America.
 The arms dealers demo the guns for Dolezal and Lennox but demand an additional $250,000 due to unforeseen expenses.
 Meeker pushes the responsibility on Dolezal, who romances his way into Lane's life so she will attract rich humanitarian donors to fund the deal.
 Two FBI internal affairs agents suspect Dolezal of killing Spencer and stealing the money.
 Dolezal is forced to admit to Lane he is not really Spencer, but she agrees to help raise the money because she finds Dolezal a better alternative to the volatile Lennox.

 Dolezal learns from Noreen, who had an affair with the real Spencer, that he was working with an FBI agent who likely killed him.
 Noreen runs away at the sight of Meeker, and the internal affairs agents grab Dolezal.
 Lennox runs the agents off the road; Dolezal flees and returns to Lane.
 He discovers Noreen shot dead and a Polaroid of her with Spencer and Meeker.

 Dolezal breaks into a surveillance van outside Lane's house and beats up the FBI agent.
 He accuses Meeker of killing Spencer and Noreen.
 Meeker admits he took the $500,000 without authorization to steal it and capture Lennox at the same time, but Spencer lost his nerve and wanted out.
 Meeker confronted him out in the desert and convinced him to shoot himself.
 He tells Dolezal the Polaroid proves nothing, and no one will believe his word against that of a minority agent with a spotless record.